Failed Trading Strategies: 7 Ideas We Tested So You Do Not Have To

 Method: Why Failed Trading Strategies Should Be Reported With Exact Logic

 The repo's failure week is worth studying because it translated familiar discretionary narratives into code-faithful objects before rejecting them.
 That is the right way to publish negative results.
-The value is not merely that the idea failed.
+The value is more than the failure itself.
 The value is that the logic was concrete enough for the rejection to be meaningful.

 Here is the compact failure table from Episode 7: